Rivernorth Managed Duration Municipal Income Fund Inc. (NYSEARCA:RMM) to Issue Monthly Dividend of $0.09

-Rivernorth Managed Duration Municipal Income Fund Inc. (NYSEARCA:RMM) declared a monthly dividend on Tuesday, April 6th, Wall Street Journal reports.
-Stockholders of record on Friday, April 16th will be given a dividend of 0.0917 per share on Friday, April 30th.
-This represents a $1.10 dividend on an annualized basis and a dividend yield of 5.80%.
-The ex-dividend date of this dividend is Thursday, April 15th.
+Rivernorth Managed Duration Municipal Income Fund Inc. (NYSEARCA:RMM) declared a monthly dividend on Wednesday, April 7th, Wall Street Journal reports.
+Shareholders of record on Wednesday, June 16th will be paid a dividend of 0.0917 per share on Wednesday, June 30th.
+This represents a $1.10 dividend on an annualized basis and a yield of 5.78%.
+The ex-dividend date of this dividend is Tuesday, June 15th.

 Rivernorth Managed Duration Municipal Income Fund Inc is a closed ended fixed income mutual fund launched and managed by RiverNorth Capital Management, LLC.
 The fund is co-managed by MacKay Shields LLC.
 It invests in the fixed income markets of the United States.
 The fund primarily invests in investment grade municipal debt securities.